Involution game with migration and spatial heterogeneity of social resources

 \subsection{Migration Rule}

-Following the strategy update, the same pair $(i,i')$ is used to determine a possible migration.
-Agent $i$ may move to a location adjacent to agent $i'$, reflecting a tendency to cluster near successful individuals.
-Specifically, agent $i$ randomly selects one of the four neighboring sites of agent $i'$ (von Neumann neighborhood).
-If that site is empty, agent $i$ migrates there at time $t+1$ with probability:
+After the strategy update, the same pair $(i, i')$ is used for a potential migration event.
+Agent $i$ may decide to move to a location adjacent to agent $i'$, based on a comparison of their payoffs at time $t$.
+Specifically, agent $i$ randomly selects one of the four neighboring cells of agent $i'$ (von Neumann neighborhood).
+If that cell is empty, agent $i$ migrates there at time $t+1$ with probability:

 where $\mu \in [0,1]$ is the migration rate parameter controlling the baseline propensity to migrate.
-The same Fermi function appears here because migration, like strategy imitation, is influenced by payoff comparison: agents are more inclined to move toward those who outperform them.
-The factor $\mu$ scales the overall migration probability; if $\mu=0$, migration never occurs, while $\mu=1$ gives the full Fermi probability.
-The requirement that the target cell be empty prevents multiple agents from occupying the same site and ensures that population density remains bounded.
 If the selected neighbor of $i'$ is occupied, the migration attempt fails and agent $i$ remains at its current location.
+This rule captures the tendency of agents to cluster near successful individuals, reflecting real-world behaviors such as settling near profitable locations.